dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_write_commit_message.png" title="dbt Cloud - Write Commit Message" />
 </p>

 4. Next we’re going to make sure that you can query the data we loaded earlier from within the IDE.
-Enter the following code into a tab in the IDE and click preview to view the results:<br>
+Enter the following code into a tab in the IDE and click preview to view the results:
 `select * from raw.jaffle_shop.customers`

 <p align="center">